 I’ve inspired by GCN’s video titled “Top 10 iconic road bikes in racing history” while writing this post.
 I made some changes, excluded some of Daniel Lloyd’s choices, and extended the list by including a few bikes.

 The first Tour de France was held on in 1903, and the overall winner was Maurice Garin (3 March 1871, Arvier, Aosta Valley, Italy – 19 February 1957, Lens or Haute-Savoie, France).
-The first Tour de France was 2428 km length, and was containing only 6 stages!
+His bicycle, a La Française was the first bike to win the Tour de France.